-may earn a commission for purchases made through our links.
+Our research is editorially independent but we may earn a commission for purchases made through our links.

 These are the top cities to add to your Texas travel bucket list.

 Austin is a modern city that defies the stereotypes that you may have about Texas.
-This is the place to come for live music festivals, craft beer, food trucks, and unique shops.
+This is the place for live music festivals, craft beer, food trucks, and unique shops.
 Head to Sixth Street to find record stores, organic food markets, and hip restaurants.
 The city has a young, energetic, and quirky vibe that is a perfect setting for improv comedy shows and cultural events.
 It is also home to the state capital and the Governor’s Mansion.
-Just a short distance away from downtown Austin is Lake Travis, Town Lake, and Lake Austin, which are excellent places to visit if you enjoy water sports, fishing, and swimming.
+Just a short distance from downtown Austin is Lake Travis, Town Lake, and Lake Austin, which are excellent places to visit if you enjoy water sports, fishing, and swimming.

 The downtown area of Amarillo has been growing lately and become a place where Old West traditions meet new and exciting activities.
 It’s also famous for the collection of painted Cadillacs sticking out from the dirt at Cadillac Ranch along Route 66.
-The Big Texan Steak Ranch is the popular eatery with the 72-ounce steak challenge, which dates back to 1962 and challenges diners to finish an entire 72-ounce steak in an hour for a $0 bill.
-Other places to visit in town are the Amarillo Botanical Gardens, Amarillo Zoo, the Wildcat Bluff Nature Center, and the American Quarter Horse Heritage Center & Museum.
-Definitely make a point to hike around the dramatic and impressive Palo Duro Canyon State Park nearby because it’ll change your perception of the Texas landscapes.
+The Big Texan Steak Ranch is a popular eatery with the 72-ounce steak challenge, which dates back to 1962 and challenges diners to finish an entire 72-ounce steak in an hour for a $0 bill.
+Other places to visit in the town are the Amarillo Botanical Gardens, Amarillo Zoo, the Wildcat Bluff Nature Center, and the American Quarter Horse Heritage Center & Museum.
+Make a point to hike around the dramatic and impressive Palo Duro Canyon State Park nearby because it’ll change your perception of the Texas landscapes.